-San Marcial has an attractive near-surface high-grade silver-lead-zinc mineralized zone with a current NI 43-101 mineral resource estimate with an immediate opportunity for resource expansion, not only down dip, but also along an additional six kms of the San Marcial mineral trend (Figure 6).
+San Marcial has an attractive near-surface high-grade silver-lead-zinc mineralized zone with a current NI 43-101 mineral resource estimate with an immediate opportunity for resource expansion, not only down dip, but also along strike and along a prospective >1.5 km target contact zone to the SE (Figure 2).

-In February 2019, the Company released an updated NI 43-101 mineral resource estimate, amended on June 12, 2020, (Table 2) which continues to exhibit significant exploration upside.
+In February 2019, the Company released an updated NI 43-101 mineral resource estimate, amended on June 12, 2020, (Table 2).
 This resource update was an increase on the previous 2008 mineral resource estimate that only consisted of 30 drill holes completed up to November 2008.
 An additional 22 drill holes were drilled in 2010.
 A total of 52 drill holes were integrated into the updated NI 43-101 mineral resource estimate by the Company in 2019.
+Preliminary metallurgical results from oxide, transitional and sulphide samples from San Marcial indicate excellent column leach test silver recoveries in the range from 82% to 94% over a 96-hour leach period.